Amoy Street wine shop murder: Prosecution's case

 On 30 October 1973, the High Court conducted the trial of both Lim Kim Huat and Neoh Bean Chye for the murder of Chew Liew Tea.
 Lim was represented by Michael Hwang while Neoh was represented by Amarjit Singh.
-Glenn Knight was the trial prosecutor of the case, and the trial was presided by two judges Choor Singh and D. C. D'Cotta (Dennis Cosmo D'Cotta).
+Glenn Knight was the trial prosecutor, and the trial was presided over by two judges Choor Singh and D. C. D'Cotta (Dennis Cosmo D'Cotta).
 Professor Chao Tzee Cheng and Chew's friend Sim Ah Nam came to court as witnesses to testify for the prosecution.

-A taxi driver, Lee Mong Koi (also spelt Lee Mong Qoi), who was a known friend to Neoh and Lim, also appeared as a key witness for the prosecution, and he testified that Lim and Neoh had mentioned about them killing Chew during a robbery when he met them at a coffee shop.
-He also claimed that Neoh passed to him a revolver and five bullets, wanting to sell it to him, but Lee did not have the money, so he asked to keep it until Neoh's return to Singapore from Penang.
-That gun, which Lee surrendered to the police after Neoh's arrest, was the same murder weapon which the men used to kill Chew.
-Lee also stated that he heard Lim saying that during the robbery, he held the victim Chew on gunpoint and told him in Penang Hokkien that he should not move or he will "splash" him.
+A taxi driver, Lee Mong Koi (also spelt Lee Mong Qoi), who was a known friend to Neoh and Lim, also appeared as a key witness for the prosecution, and he testified that Lim and Neoh had mentioned killing Chew during a robbery when he met them at a coffee shop.
+He also claimed that Neoh passed to him a revolver and five bullets, wanting to sell them to him, but Lee did not have the money, so he asked to keep it until Neoh's return to Singapore from Penang.
+The gun, which Lee surrendered to the police after Neoh's arrest, was the same weapon which the men used to kill Chew.
+Lee also stated that he heard Lim saying that during the robbery, he held the victim Chew at gunpoint and told him in Penang Hokkien that he should not move or he would "splash" him.
 Under Lee's recount to the court, the term "splash" meant "shoot" in Hokkien.
 The defence counsel sought to cast doubt over Lee's evidence, claiming that Lee had bought the gun instead of safekeeping it for Neoh, and deliberately falsified his testimony in order to avoid being implicated for the offence of illegally possessing a firearm, which was punishable by imprisonment and caning.

 It was established by the prosecution that both men had tried to rob Chew but failed to, which led to them killing Chew.
-It was also established through witness accounts and fingerprint tests that the gun belonged to Neoh, and that Lim was the one who fired the gun and killed Chew, and both of them were indeed at the scene of crime.
-Although it was certain and clear-cut from the prosecution's case and evidence that Lim, who directly killed Chew, would face the death penalty for murder, there was however, a crucial question at trial on whether Neoh should be held equally culpable like Lim for killing Chew despite being not the one firing the gun.
+It was also established through witness accounts and fingerprint tests that the gun belonged to Neoh, and that Lim was the one who fired the gun and killed Chew, and both of them were at the scene of crime.
+Although it was certain and clear-cut from the prosecution's case and evidence that Lim, who directly killed Chew, would face the death penalty for murder, there was a crucial question at trial on whether Neoh should be held as equally culpable as Lim for killing Chew despite not being the one who fired the gun.